 Disaster Recovery and Business Continuity

-Snapshots and Machine Images replicate VMs to secondary regions for Recovery Point Objectives (RPO) under 15 minutes.
-Persistent Disk Replication synchronizes data regionally or multi-regionally.
-An insurance company implements DR for critical workloads with automatic failover, reducing RTO from 4 hours to 20 minutes.
+Snapshots and Machine Images replicate VMs to secondary regions to support defined Recovery Point Objectives.
+Persistent Disk replication synchronizes data regionally or multi-regionally, supporting failover strategies for critical workloads.

 Best Practices for Compute Engine

-Google Cloud Recommender analyzes actual resource utilization and suggests optimized machine types.
-VMs consistently running under 60% CPU utilization should be migrated to smaller instances.
-Custom Machine Types avoid overprovisioning through exact adjustment of vCPUs and RAM.
-Monitor for 14 days before right-sizing to obtain representative data.
+Google Cloud’s Recommender analyzes actual resource utilization and suggests optimized machine types.
+Custom Machine Types avoid overprovisioning through exact adjustment of vCPUs and memory.
+Monitor usage for a representative period before right-sizing.

 Deploy Spot VMs for Fault-Tolerant Batch Workloads

-Rendering, ETL pipelines, scientific simulations, or CI/CD jobs benefit from up to 91% cost savings.
+Rendering, ETL pipelines, scientific simulations, or CI/CD jobs can benefit from substantial cost savings.
 Implement checkpointing to preserve progress during interruptions.
 Combine Spot VMs in Managed Instance Groups with regular instances as fallback.
 Spot VMs are unsuitable for databases or stateful web servers.

 Commit to Committed Use Discounts for Predictable Workloads